 Who Goes First at a Four Way Stop?

 The first car to arrive at a stop sign is the first to go.
 Cars should proceed in the order that they arrive at the intersection.
 Also, it also doesn’t matter which way a vehicle is traveling.
-Just like you learned as a child, wait your turn and do not cut in line.
+Just like you learned as a child, you should wait your turn to respect other drivers.

 If two cars come to a complete stop at the intersection at the same time, or very close to it, the law says to yield the right-of-way to the car on the right.
 If another car pulls up to the intersection, the cars that got there at the same time go first.